d-tear/CXTB_Internalization/README.md

 2) an ROIset containing the ROIs for that image.

 ------------------------------------------------------------------------------------------------------------------------------
 STEP 5) Use CTCF.CTCF (python file named CTCF, function named CTCF) to measure Corrected Total Cell Fluorescence (CTCF).
-CTCF is a simple method for normnalizing the integrated density of your nonbackground ROIs by subtracting the background fluorescnce in your image.
+CTCF is a simple method for normnalizing the integrated density of your nonbackground ROIs by subtracting the background fluorescence in your image.
 You can read more about CTCF here: https://celldivisionlab.com/2015/08/12/using-imagej-to-measure-cell-fluorescence/

 input: